pcfreak30/skyd/CONTRIBUTING.md

 ## Where to start

-If you'd like to contribute to Sia but don't have any specific ideas, writing tests is a good way to get your feet wet.
-See [Running and Writing Tests for Sia](doc/Running%20and%20Writing%20Tests%20for%20Sia.md) to get started.
+If you'd like to contribute to skyd but don't have any specific ideas, writing tests is a good way to get your feet wet.
+See [Running and Writing Tests for skyd](doc/Running%20and%20Writing%20Tests%20for%20skyd.md) to get started.

 To learn more about how various parts of the code base work, head over to our [Resources](resources.md) page in our [doc](docs) folder.